UBC-CS/cpsc203/notes/week04/week04_summary.md

 Week 4 Summary
 =======================

-This week we be continuing knitting and learning about Python classes, learning about Pandas, BeautifulSoup, and parsing data from the internet!
+This week we will be continuing knitting and learning about Python classes and learning about Pandas.